Learning in a Small/Big World: Model

 [2]{ \newenvironment{#1}[1] { \customgenericname{#2} \theinnercustomgeneric{##1} \innercustomgeneric } {\endinnercustomgeneric} } \newcustomtheorem{assumption}{Assumption}

-In each period after taking an action,\footnote{The order, i.e., whether the DM receives a signal before or after taking an action in each period, does not affect the result.
-The crucial assumption is that the action chosen by the DM at each period depends only on his memory state, but does not (directly) depend on the signals that he received.} the DM receives a signal $s_{t}\in S$ that is independently drawn across different periods from a continuous distribution with p.d.f.~$f^{\omega}$ in state $\omega$.\footnote{For ease of exposition, I assume that signals follow a continuous distribution but the results hold with more general probability measures.} I assume that no signal perfectly rules out any states of the world: there exists $\varsigma>0$ such that
+In each period after taking an action, the DM receives a signal $s_{t}\in S$ that is independently drawn across different periods from a continuous distribution with p.d.f.~$f^{\omega}$ in state $\omega$.\footnote{The order, i.e., whether the DM receives a signal before or after taking an action in each period, does not affect the result.
+The crucial assumption is that the action chosen by the DM at each period depends only on his memory state.}\textsuperscript{,}\footnote{For ease of exposition, I assume that signals follow a continuous distribution but the results hold with more general probability measures.} I assume that no signal perfectly rules out any states of the world: there exists $\varsigma>0$ such that

-I also assume no pairs of signal structures are the same, i.e., there are no $\omega$ and $\omega'\neq\omega$ such that $f^{\omega}(s)=f^{\omega'}(s)$ for (almost) all $s\in S$.
-This ensures that states are identifiable.
-Given this assumption of identifiability, in a standard Bayesian setting, the DM learns almost perfectly the true state as $t$ becomes very large.\footnote{See \cite{blackwell1962merging}.} In contrast, I focus on the bounded memory setting that I now describe.
+Without loss of generality, no pairs of signal structures are the same, i.e., there are no $\omega$ and $\omega'\neq\omega$ such that $f^{\omega}(s)=f^{\omega'}(s)$ for (almost) all $s\in S$.
+This implies that states are identifiable.
+Thus, in a standard Bayesian setting, the DM learns almost perfectly the true state as $t$ becomes very large.\footnote{See \cite{blackwell1962merging}.} In contrast, I focus on a bounded memory setting that I now describe.